phpf/Routes/README.md

 ## Basic Usage

-First, initialize the router.
-The constructor takes one parameter, the `Phpf\Event\Container` object.
+The router's constructor takes one parameter, a `Phpf\Event\Container` object.
+Events are triggered before and after the dispatch process, and are also used for errors.
 ```php
 use Phpf\Routes\Router;
 $events = new Phpf\Event\Container;
 $router = new Router($events);
 ```
-Now, define some routes.
 There are two ways to define routes:

  1. The "normal" way - pass an array to the `addRoute()` method and a route is created.
  2. Under endpoints (or route namespaces) - endpoint routes are created and parsed only if the request matches the endpoint.
 This reduces the required parsing (and therefore, time) considerably.